Dorothy Ferguson: Honors and awards

 Since 1988, Dottie and the other women who represented Canada in the AAGPBL formed part of the permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York, which is dedicated to the entire league rather than any individual player.
-She also gained inductions into the Canadian Baseball Hall of Fame and Museum (1998), the Manitoba Softball Hall of Fame (1998) and the National Women's Baseball Hall of Fame (2003), and was honored with the YWCA Janet Lynn Sports Award (1993).
+She also gained inductions into the Canadian Baseball Hall of Fame and Museum (1998) and the Manitoba Softball Hall of Fame (1998), and was honored with the YWCA Janet Lynn Sports Award (1993).
 Her road uniform with the No. 12 is part of the Women in Baseball exhibit in Cooperstown.
 She was a longtime resident of Rockford, Illinois, where she died from cancer at the age of 80.
-She was inducted into The National Women's Baseball Hall of Fame in 2003.